 Notice & evidence for family & domestic violence leave

-If an employee takes family and domestic violence leave under the new family and domestic violence leave clause, which takes effect from the first full pay period on or after 1 August 2018, they have to let their employer know as soon as possible.
+If an employee takes family and domestic violence leave, they have to let their employer know as soon as possible.
 This can happen after the leave has started.
 Employees also need to tell their employer how long they expect the leave to last.

 An employer can ask their employee for evidence that shows the employee took the leave to deal with family and domestic violence.
 If the employee doesn't provide the requested evidence, they may not get family and domestic violence leave.

 The evidence has to convince a reasonable person that the employee took the leave to deal with the impact of family and domestic violence.

 Types of evidence can include: